 7 Continents A-Z Bundle from Trillium Montessori

-Seemi’s 7 Continents A-Z Bundle is fabulous for any study of continents.
+Seemi’s 7 Continents A-Z Bundle (go to link in the Trillium Montessori shop) is fabulous for any study of continents.
 I love that it can be used for so many different levels (preschool-grade 3) and for numerous extensions.
 Seemi uses high-quality images that would be attractive for any setting.

 Seemi’s printables work well for both classrooms and homeschools, whether or not you use Montessori education.
 If you do use Montessori education, you’ll love that the printables are created by a certified Montessori teacher.
 They’re already Montessori friendly and don’t need to be adapted to work perfectly in a Montessori classroom or homeschool.